Henry's spirits were running high.

 Henry's surprise turned to anger, bubbling in his veins.

 Dale resumed his story.
 "But the summer I turned sixteen, I grew six inches, and most of that was muscle.
 After a night of boozing, my father came home and wanted my mother to make him a ham and cheese sandwich.
 When she refused, he called her a 'sorry excuse for a wife' among other things.
 That's when the shouting started.
 It turned physical when he tackled her to the floor and started choking her.
 I pulled him off.
 And when he turned around, fist cocked, I unloaded a punch with everything I had.
 Knocked him unconscious.
 When he came to, he packed his bags and left.
 I never saw the man again.
 I don't know ...
-I guess the situation between my parents is the reason why I never married."
+I guess the situation between my parents is the reason why I have no plans to get married."

 Henry stopped walking and met his friend's eyes.
 "Sorry, Dale.
 That couldn't have been easy, growing up under those conditions."